-Additional training sessions and All-Member Briefings are held throughout the year and the Council also provides a comprehensive e-learning package for councillors, which includes modules on media relations, legislation, community engagement and safeguarding.
-All non-executive members are also entitled to a 1:1 session with the Overview & Scrutiny/Member Development Manager to review their development needs and plan relevant learning (through the development of a Personal Development Plan).
+Additional training sessions and All-Member Briefings are held throughout the year and the Council also provides an e-learning package for councillors.
+All members are also entitled to a 1:1 session with the Head of Overview & Scrutiny/Member Development Manager to review their development needs and plan relevant learning (through the development of a Personal Development Plan).